We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Poverty rates by type of working household

 Household work status is closely related to the likelihood of the household being in poverty.
-This indicator focuses on poverty rates for families in London where at least one adult works.
-It shows that, on average, the fewer adults who are in work, the more likely the household is to be in poverty:
+This indicator shows that, on average, the fewer adults who are in work, the more likely the household is to be in poverty:

-• Those where no adult works full-time but at least one works part-time have the highest poverty rate, with nearly half of people (44%) living in such households being in poverty.
+• Households where one or more adult works part time (and none work full time) have the highest poverty rate.
+Nearly half of people (43%) living in such households are in poverty.